rchampourlier/kaizenizer/README.md

 ### Lead Time

-_Lead Time_ is the time an issue took to get from creation to resolution.
+_Lead Time_ is the time an issue took to get from creation to _resolved_.

 - The creation is detected by using the first `status_changed` event (ordered on `event_time`).
 - The resolution is defined by the `status_changed` event when the issue moves to `resolved`.